intersystems-community/vscode-objectscript/README.md

 After a subsequent update of the extension from Marketplace you will only have to download and install the new `vscode-objectscript-X.Y.Z-beta.1` VSIX.
 None of the other steps above are needed again.

-## Configure a Connection

-To be able to use many features you first need to configure the connection to your IRIS/Caché/Ensemble server(s) in your [VS Code settings](https://code.visualstudio.com/docs/getstarted/settings).
-If you are unfamiliar with how settings work and how they are edited, use that link.

-We recommend you define server connections in the `intersystems.servers` object whose structure is defined by the [InterSystems Server Manager](https://marketplace.visualstudio.com/items?itemName=intersystems-community.servermanager) helper extension.

-Install that extension and consult its documentation about its UI and commands for easy setup of connections, plus assistance when editing the JSON definition directly.

-For more tips about the `intersystems.servers` object, see the [Notes](#Notes) section below.

-### Client-side Editing

-A simple workspace -- a local working folder in which you edit InterSystems source files and manage them using client-side source control (e.g. Git) -- will use the `objectscript.conn` settings object to **import** locally-edited code into a namespace on a server, compile it there and run/debug it, and also for initial **export** of an existing codebase (optional).
-This settings object is usually defined in Workspace Settings, for example in the `.vscode/settings.json` file of your working folder.

-A quick way to add `objectscript.conn` to a new working folder is:

-1. Open the folder in VS Code.
-2. Use the InterSystems icon on the activity bar to switch to **ObjectScript Explorer** view.
-3. Click the 'Choose Server and Namespace' button.
-4. Respond to the sequence of quickpicks.
-You can also define a new server at the start of this sequence by using the '+' button.

-For more about `objectscript.conn` see the [Notes](#Notes) section below.

-### Server-side Editing

-To edit code directly in one or more namespaces on one or more servers (local or remote) we recommend creating a workspace definition file (for example _XYZ.code-workspace_) where you specify one or more root folders that directly access namespaces via the `isfs` or `isfs-readonly` URI schemes.
-The only difference between these two schemes is that any file opened from a folder using the `isfs-readonly` scheme will be set as read-only in VS Code and thus protected against being changed.

-1. Start VS Code.
-2. If your last-used folder opens, use 'Close Folder' on the 'File' menu ('Code' menu on macOS).
-Or if what opened was your last-used workspace, use 'Close Workspace'.
-3. On VS Code's Explorer view (<kbd>⌘</kbd>/<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>E</kbd>), click the 'Manage Servers' button which is contributed by the Server Manager extension.
-4. Find your target server in the tree, or use the '+' button to add a new server.
-5. Expand the server and its 'Namespaces' folder, then click on the 'pencil' icon for editing access to the namespace or the 'eye' icon for viewing access.
-If you want to work with web application files rather than classes and routines, hold down the <kbd>Alt</kbd>/<kbd>Option</kbd> key when clicking the button.
-6. Use 'Save Workspace As...' to store your workspace definition in a file with a `.code-workspace` extension.

-For more about `isfs` and `isfs-readonly` folder specifications see the [Notes](#Notes) section below.

 ## Notes

 - Connection-related output appears in the 'Output' view while switched to the 'ObjectScript' channel using the drop-down menu on the view titlebar.